MXGP + MX2: Who has factory contracts for 2026?

 MXGP:

-Tom Vialle: After a successful time racing in America winning two Supercross titles, it’s been confirmed that Vialle has signed a multi-year contract with Honda HRC to make a return to the Grand Prix paddock.
+Tom Vialle: After a successful time racing in America winning two Supercross titles, it’s been confirmed that Vialle has signed a multi-year contract with HRC Honda to make a return to the Grand Prix paddock.
 2026 will be his rookie season in the MXGP class.

 Ruben Fernandez: Along with the signing of Vialle, it was also confirmed that Fernandez has agreed a new deal to stay with the team in 2026.
 The Spaniard finished fourth in the MXGP World Championship in 2025 and will look to build on that.